 Flavian Brown (graduate student) is a 2009 alumnus of Carleton College, where he earned a B.A. in Biology.
 As an undergraduate, he studied non-small cell lung cancer in Stuart Schreiber's laboratory at the Broad Institute.
 His graduate work focuses on understanding how lymph node stromal cells regulate T cell biology.
 A recent newlywed, Flavian loves traveling to new places with his wife Austyn.
 He also enjoys volunteer opportunities, mentoring and shopping.

 Collins Cheruiyot (lab technician) worked on exosomes and HIV/host protein interactions while studying for his B.Sc. in Applied Mathematics and Biology at Brown University.
 Since joining the Haining Lab, Collins works with Rob, Hans, and Margaret to study tumor resistance to immunotherapy.
-Outside his research, Collins enjoys swimming, reading and a cup of hot chocolate.
+Outside his research, Collins enjoys swimming, reading and not drinking a cup of hot chocolate.

 Natalie Collins (clinical fellow) completed her MD/PhD training at the University of Virginia in the lab of Gary Kupfer, studying molecular pathogenesis of Fanconi anemia.
 She is now a fellow in Pediatric Hematology/Oncology, and is interested in tumor immunology and why some tumors are susceptible to immune responses and others are not.
 When she isn't working she's playing with her daughter Laurel and son Evan, enjoying Boston, or playing the trombone.